Published on Brock University (http://brocku.ca)

-My current research focuses on retail work, retail workers’ political action, and on strategies for improving work in the sector.
-I also am exploring what I call animal work, or the work done with and by animals.
-I am particularly interested in class, gender, work, and agency in show jumping and horse racing.
-I have an ongoing interest in anti-poverty work, paid and unpaid political labour, and how solidarity is conceptualized and practiced.
+My current research focuses on retail work, retail workers’ political action, and strategies for improving work in the sector.
+I also am exploring what I call animal work, or the work done with and by animals, particularly horses.
+I have an ongoing interest in gender and emotions at work, anti-poverty work, and how solidarity is conceptualized and practiced.

 Treasurer of the Canadian Association for Work and Labour Studies